-If the camera is in the factory default state, you will be redirected to the Add User page to create an administrator user:
+When logging into the camera for the first time, you will be redirected to the Add User page to create an administrator user:

 - 1. Enter a new User Name or keep the default administrator name. - 2.
 Enter a new Password for the user.
-It is recommended to use a secure and complex password. - 3.
+We recommend using a complex and unique password.
+Avoid using an empty password as they are not supported across all platforms and devices. - 3.
 Confirm the new password. - 4.
 For the first user, Administrator must be selected in the Security Group drop-down menu. - 5.
 Click Apply.
 After creating the user, you will be asked to login.